 Validity of the Instrument

 Correctness and reasonability of the data are indicators of data validity.
 It refers to whether the questionnaire in this case measures what it intends to measure.
 Content validity is based on the adequacy with which the items in an instrument measure the attributes of the study.
-To achieve this data will be gathered from all people who are willing and able to provide the information.

-The proposed questionnaires for the study will be examined by different expert and instructors to assure the validity and reliability before it distributed to the respondents.
+The researcher conducted face validity (i.e. first is experts or people who understand and have knowledge on the topic read through the questionnaire and evaluated whether the questions effectively capture the topic under investigation or not.

 Reliability

 Data is considered reliable when it is complete, accurate and unaltered.
 To ensure its accuracy it must be consistent and correct.
 Reliability is an extent to which any measuring procedure yields the same results on repeated trials (Carmines & Zellers, 1999).
 The value of the reliability coefficient theoretically can range between -1.00 and +1.00.
 For most purposes, reliability coefficients above 0.7 are considered satisfactory (Taherdoost, 2016).
-The reliability coefficient of the scale was established by Cronbach alfa using SPSS package.
+The reliability coefficient of the scale was established by Cronbach alfa using Stastical Package for Social Science (SPSS) package.
 The result from the SPSS indicated that it’s between 0.711 and 0.859 which is acceptable.

 3.9 Summary of Research methodology